 The city’s cathedral – Duomo di San Gennaro has to be seen for its many frescos.
 Another Duomo?!
 Again, don’t be confused – this is the third in the group.

 With centuries of art and architecture found in the area including the Royal Palace and Castel Nuovo you will wonder why you haven’t visited before.

-Read Next: What to Wear in Rome Italy
+Read Next: 30 Most Beautiful Cities in Italy